 Sarbanes-Oxley emerged from a run of corporate financial scandals.
 Big-name companies like WorldCom, Tyco, and Enron, fraudulently inflated and misrepresented financial records, costing investors billions when stock prices collapsed.

-The law established penalties – hefty ones – for executives and boards that mismanage or tamper with financial reports.
-It also created the Public Company Accounting Oversight Board (PCAOB) to oversee firms that conduct audits.
+The law also established penalties – hefty ones at that – for executives and boards that mismanage or tamper with financial reports.
+The law also created the Public Company Accounting Oversight Board (PCAOB) to oversee firms that conduct audits.

 Who Must Comply with SOX?